 There’s one more possible cause for the ‘white screen of death’ and that’s that your WordPress update has failed mid-way through.

 When this happens, the solution is to install it manually.
-You can find how to do that by following these instructions.
+You can find how to do that by following these instructions mentioned in this blog.

 You’ve Lost Your Password